-[Coronavirus] Lockdown: EU officials lobbied by WhatsApp and Skype
+[Coronavirus] Lockdown: EU officials lobbied via WhatsApp and Skype

 Coronavirus

-Lockdown: EU officials lobbied by WhatsApp and Skype
+Lockdown: EU officials lobbied via WhatsApp and Skype

 By Elena Sánchez Nicolás, Eszter Zalan, Nikolaj Nielsen, and Andrew Rettman